1927 Half Dollar Value Checker: Errors List & āSā Mint Mark Worth

 The 1927 Half Dollar Mintage & Survival Chart reveals a compelling tale of numerical scarcity.
 With 2,392,000 pieces originally struck exclusively at San Francisco, the coin represented a modest mintage even by 1920s standards.

-The survival data reveals a more severe reality: only 120,000 specimens remain in collectible condition today, yielding a mere 5.0167% survival rate.
+The survival data reveals a more severe reality: only around 120,000 specimens remain in collectible condition today, yielding a mere 5.0167% survival rate.
+In Gem condition specifically, fewer than 100 examples are thought to still exist.

 Also Read: What Half Dollars Are Worth Money?